Am I A Bad Friend For Not Attending Birthday Trips?

 “

-We're living in an era that's promoting a soft life, black girl luxury, and building generational wealth.
-You'd think that friends would want you to prioritize putting yourself in a position to achieve that lifestyle... even if that meant sacrificing a birthday trip or two.
+We're living in an era that's promoting a soft life, Black girl luxury, and building generational wealth.
+You'd think that friends would want you to prioritise putting yourself in a position to achieve that lifestyle... even if that meant sacrificing a birthday trip or two.

 ”

-"I was traveling a lot during the months leading up to that particular time, so it came across as 'Well, you've been going here, there, and everywhere.
+"I was travelling a lot during the months leading up to that particular time, so it came across as 'Well, you've been going here, there, and everywhere.
 My birthday just isn't important enough’,” Bannavati recalls of the fight that almost cost her a relationship.
-“I was like, 'No, your birthday is just unfortunately coming during the time I have financial responsibility’."
+“I was like, 'No, your birthday is just, unfortunately, coming during the time I have financial responsibility’."

 AdvertisementADVERTISEMENT